Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 ## Example of image output
 ![results](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/results.png)

 You can notice that 2D edge enhancement (on the right) creates image artifacts (vertical streaks and horizontal splitting of image exposure) well known from the Game Boy Camera freaks.
 In consequence, these artifacts are intrinsic to the M64282FP sensor and not a bug into the Game Boy Camera code implementation.
 I weared the same black jacket on the two images and you can see the infrared fluorescence on the left one (with outdoor ligth), the sensor being particularly sensitive to it.
+I was anyway impressed by the sensor sensitivity in very low light conditions.
+On the contrary, I find that the sensor performs not that well in daylight.

 ## Example of image artifacts
 ![results](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/Artifacts.png)